 Welcome to the Portland Area of the Indian Health Service

-The Portland Area Indian Health Service provides access to health care for an estimated 150,000 American Indian/Alaska Native residents of Oregon, Washington and Idaho.
-Health delivery services are provided by a mix of health centers, health stations, preventative health programs and urban programs.
-Health centers provide a wide range of clinical services and are open 40 hours each week.
-Health stations provide a limited range of clinical services and usually operate less than 40 hours a week.
-Preventive programs offer counseling and referral services.
+The Portland Area IHS provides health care for an estimated 150,000 American Indian and Alaska Native residents of Oregon, Washington and Idaho.
+Health delivery services are provided by a mix of health centers, health stations, preventative health programs and Urban Indian Programs.